-- 4. The applicant should consider the provision of larger household units (3+ bedrooms). - 5.
+- 4. Planning staff appreciate the developer's intent to make 30% of the residential units affordable.
+The City of Ottawa's 10-Year Housing and Homelessness Plan aims to create 5,700 to 8,500 affordable housing options throughout Ottawa through partnerships with not-for-profit and private housing providers.
+There may be opportunities for developing affordable units for low- and medium-income households that the developer should consider exploring. - 5.
+The applicant should consider the provision of larger household units (3+ bedrooms). - 6.
 The current location of the garbage storage area outside in the rear is undesirable due to being visible from the street (OCSP section 4.11.9).
-Staff recommend that the waste management be brought within the ground floor of the building, or otherwise covered and relocated to a different location within the rear yard. - 6.
+Staff recommend that the waste management be brought within the ground floor of the building, or otherwise covered and relocated to a different location within the rear yard. - 7.
 The current concept plan has some concerns regarding the parking lot shown: - a.
 The only required parking space for the number of units shown is 1 visitor parking space.
 While the concept plan only shows one space, there appears to be an error on the Parking Statistics notes on the plan, which identifies four total parking spaces.
 Please correct. - b.
 While the parking lot's location at the rear of the property is in line with the Secondary Plan policy (section 4.11.3), there is a large amount of space lost on the lot to asphalt for one parking space.
 The applicant should consider the possibility of the parking space and walkway being located in the interior side yard beside the building.
-This change would enable more soft landscaping, communal amenity area, and larger canopy trees to be located in the rear yard. - 7.
+This change would enable more soft landscaping, communal amenity area, and larger canopy trees to be located in the rear yard. - 8.
 The Secondary Plan recommends a minimum target of 1 bicycle parking space per residential unit (section 4.12).
-While it is appreciated that the applicant has provided the required bicycle parking spaces by the Zoning By-law, there should be an attempt to meet the Secondary Plan recommendation for 19 spaces. - a.
+While it is appreciated that the applicant has provided the required bicycle parking spaces by the Zoning By-law, there should be an attempt to meet the Secondary Plan recommendation for 20 spaces. - a.
 Long-term bike parking facilities should be provided in a secure interior parking area within the building with convenient access to the street. - b.
 Short term bike parking facilities should be provided in convenient, well-lit location on the lot.
-It would be ideal if the location in the rear yard was sheltered, and the applicant could also consider spaces in the front yard for visitors. - 8.
+It would be ideal if the location in the rear yard was sheltered, and the applicant could also consider spaces in the front yard for visitors. - 9.
 Please demonstrate how the proposal will meet the amenity area requirements required in Section 137 of the Zoning By-law.
-Based on 19 units, 114 m of amenity area is required in total for the site.
-Fifty percent of this total (57 m) must be provided as communal amenity space. - 9.
-Planning staff appreciate the accessible units. - 10.
+Based on 20 units, 120 m2 of amenity area is required in total for the site.
+Fifty percent of this total (60 m2) must be provided as communal amenity space.

+- 10. Planning staff appreciate the accessible units. - 11.
 The applicant should be aware of the City's Transit-Oriented Development Guidelines, Bird-Safe Design Guidelines and Urban Design Guidelines for Low- rise Infill Housing.